Are you going to be a guest on the show?

 - Ask questions if you are unsure about any detail.

-- Become familiar with the program by watching it regularly before your taping.
+- Become familiar with the program by watching a few shows before your taping.

 - Before your show, you may make arrangements to visit the TV studio to observe a taping.

 - Practice makes perfect!
-Several days before your taping, have someone read the host’s portion of the script and rehearse until you feel relaxed about your comments and timing.
+Before your taping, have someone read the host’s portion of the script and rehearse until you feel relaxed about your comments and timing.
 Do not memorize or read your script; instead, refer to it to make sure you highlight your most important points.
 Developing "bullet points" for your answers is recommended.

 - Appearance is important; neat hair and clothing are essential.
 In general, solid colors are best for television.
-Please avoid shirts, suits, blouses or dresses with thin stripes.
+Please avoid shirts, suits, or tops with thin stripes.
 Heavy jewelry, especially around the neck, is not recommended.

 - When you arrive at the studio, familiarize yourself with the set and program host.
 Ask questions!